Main content

 For more than 30 years, Art in the Barn has been Greenbelt’s signature annual fundraiser, supporting essential conservation efforts across Essex County.
 We are excited to continue this tradition of blending the arts with nature and we invite you to be part of this incredible experience for years to come.

-Participating in Art in the Barn
+Photos from Art in the Barn 2025

 Thanks to Our Business Sponsors!